 I wonder how the senior staff of these organisations rationalise their biased priorities.
 I assume they feel that it is justified as (in their minds) ‘women have it so much worse’/’men have it so much better’.
 Indeed feminists loudly proclaim the overwhelming privilege of being male.
 But what about female privilege?

 I have seen lists such as the one below on a number of previous occasions, but this one is particularly detailed.
-I obtained it from the web site of Anti-feminism Australia, although clearly it originated in the U.S of A. You will note for example some references to ‘selective service’, which don’t apply in Australia.
+I obtained it from the web site of Anti-feminism Australia, although clearly it originated in the U.S of A. You will note for example some references to ‘selective service’ (i.e. mandatory military draft).

 Allow me at the outset to put forward a couple of disclaimers:

 - Not all of these points apply equally, or at all, in all countries.
-I have already mentioned the example of mandatory registration for ‘selective service’ which does not apply in Australia.
+I have already mentioned the example of ‘selective service’ which does not apply in Australia.

 - While all of the points of privilege apply to and/or would be asserted by most feminists, the same could not be said to be true of all women.

 A recurrent theme in this list is that of the rampant double-standards that are now applied in relation to men and women, a factor that is part and parcel of gender feminism.

 I intend to ‘tweak’ the list with my own thoughts over coming months.
 I am interested to hear the views of others so please feel free to provide a comment to add further points to the list, or to dispute or amend anything already listed.

 Oh and just to keep things ‘equal’, here is a Male Privilege Checklist that was apparently distributed at the University of Western Australia’s Orientation Day.